 Related Work

-Our work is most closely related to prior formalizations of C(-like) languages that aim to enforce memory safety, but it also touches on C-language formalization in general.
+Our research is most directly related to earlier formalizations of C(-like) languages aimed at enforcing memory safety, but it also touches on C-language formalization in general.
 Formalizing C and Low-level code.
-A number of prior works have looked at formalizing the semantics of C, in- cluding CompCert [1, 13], Ellison and Rosu [6], Kang et al.
+A number of prior works have looked at formalizing the semantics of C, including CompCert [1, 13], Ellison and Rosu [6], Kang et al.

 more of the C language than does CORECHKCBOX, since they are interested in the entire language’s behavior.

 Spatially Safe C Formalizations.
-Several prior works for- malize C-language transformations or C-language dialects aiming to ensure spatial safety.
-Hathhorn et al. [9] extends the formalization of Ellison and Rosu [6] to produce a semantics that detects violations of spatial safety (and other forms of undefinedness).
-It uses a CompCert-style memory model, but “fattens” logical pointer representations to facil- itate adding side conditions similar to CORECHKCBOX’s.
-Its concern is bug finding, not compiling programs to use this semantics.

-CCured [20] and Softbound [19] implement spatially safe semantics for normal C via program transformation.
+Several prior works formalize C-language transformations or C-language dialects aiming to ensure spatial safety.
+Hathhorn et al. [9] extended the formalization of Ellison and Rosu [6] to produce a semantics that detects violations of spatial safety (and other forms of undefinedness).
+It uses a CompCert-style memory model, but “fattens” logical pointer representations to facilitate adding side conditions similar to CORECHKCBOX’s.
+It is concerned with bug detection rather than compiling applications to utilize this semantics.
+CCured [20] and Softbound [19] implemented spatially safe semantics for normal C via program transformation.
 Like CORECHKCBOX, both systems’ operational semantics annotate pointers with their bounds.
 CCured’s equivalent of array pointers are compiled to be “fat,” while Soft- Bound compiles bounds metadata to a separate hashtable, thus retaining binary compatibility at higher checking cost.
 Checked C uses static type information to enable bounds checks without need of pointer-attached metadata, as we show in Section 4.
-Neither CCured nor Softbound models null-terminated array pointers, whereas our semantics en- sures that such pointers respect the zero-termination invari- ant, leveraging bounds widening to enhance expressiveness.
+Neither CCured nor Softbound models null-terminated array pointers, whereas our semantics ensures that such pointers respect the zero-termination invariant, leveraging bounds widening to enhance expressiveness.
 Cyclone [8, 10] is a C dialect that aims to ensure memory safety; its pointer types are similar to CCured.
 Cyclone’s formalization [8] focuses on the use of regions to ensure temporal safety; it does not formalize arrays or threats to spatial safety.
-Deputy [3, 28] is another safe- C dialect that aims to avoid fat pointers; it was an initial inspiration for Checked C’s design [5], though it provides no specific modeling for null-terminated array pointers.
+Deputy [3, 28] is another safe- C dialect that aims to avoid fat pointers.
+It was an initial inspiration for Checked C’s design [5], though it provides no specific modeling for null-terminated array pointers.
 Deputy’s formalization [3] defines its semantics directly in terms of compilation, similar in style to what we present in Section 4.
-Doing so tightly couples typing, compila- tion, and semantics, which are treated independently in CORECHKCBOX.
+Doing so tightly couples typing, compilation, and semantics, which are treated independently in CORECHKCBOX.
 Separating semantics from compilation isolates meaning from mechanism, easing understandability.
 Indeed, it was this separation that led us to notice the limitation with Checked C’s handling of bounds widening.
 The most closely related work is the formalization of Checked C done by Ruef et al. [21].
-They present the type system and semantics of a core model of Checked C, mechanized in Coq, and were the first to prove a blame theorem.
-CORECHKCBOX’s Coq-based development (Sec- tion 3) substantially extends theirs to include conditionals, dynamically bounded array pointers with dependent types,

-null-terminated array pointers, dependently typed functions, and subtyping.
-They postulate that pointer metadata can be erased in a real implementation, but do not show it.
-Our CORECHKCBOX compiler, formalized and validated in PLT Redex via randomized testing, demonstrates that such metadata can be erased; we found that erasure was non- obvious once null-terminated pointers and bounds widening were considered.
+They presented the type system and semantics of a core model of Checked C, mechanized in Coq, and were the first to prove a blame theorem.
+Conditionals, dynamically limited array pointers with dependent types, null-terminated array pointers, dependently typed functions, and subtyping are all included in CORECHKCBOX's Coq-based development (Section 3).
+They postulated that pointer metadata can be erased in a real implementation, but do not show it.
+Our CORECHKCBOX compiler, formalized and tested in PLT Redex through randomized testing, reveals that such metadata can be wiped; nevertheless, erasure was not clear after null-terminated pointers and bounds widening were taken into account.

 Conclusion and Future Work